Pylons/pyramid/docs/glossary.rst

      additional locale functionality becomes available to your application.

+   Lingua
+     A package by Wichert Akkermann which provides :term:`Babel` message extractors for Python source files and Chameleon ZPT template files.

    Message Identifier
      A string used as a translation lookup key during localization.
      The ``msgid`` argument to a :term:`translation string` is a